lightstep/otel-launcher-go/README.md

 `OTEL_EXPORTER_OTLP_METRIC_TEMPORALITY_PREFERENCE` environment
 variable.

-The launcher supports an experimental "stateless" temporality preference.
+The launcher supports a "stateless" temporality preference.
 This selection configures the ideal behavior for Lightstep by mixing temporality setings.

-This setting uses delta temporality for synchronous Counter and Histogram instruments, while using cumulative temporality for asynchronous Counters.
-Note that synchronous and asynchronous UpDownCounter instruments are specified to use cumulative temporality in OpenTelemetry metrics SDKs independent of the temporality preference.
+The 1.x launcher release series configures the "cumulative" temporality preference by default.
+The next major release of launcher will configure the "stateless" temporality preference.

-The exporter temporality preference is set to "stateless" by default, which is not specified presently in OpenTelemetry.
-The OpenTelemetry specified "delta" temporality preference is not recommended for Lightstep users.
+Lightstep users are recommended to select either the "cumulative" or "stateless" preference.
+The OpenTelemetry-specified "delta" temporality preference is not recommended for Lightstep users.

 ### Metrics validation errors